My Battle With Jest Mocks and Firebase Auth

 I tried console logging, debugging, even reading Firebase’s and Jest’s docs again.

-existed — but my test couldn't spy on it or set any return values.
+It seemed like createUserWithEmailAndPassword existed — but my test couldn't spy on it or set any return values.

 After a lot of trial and error, I found this tiny difference that made all the difference: